Governance Entry 11 of 25

 Objective reality asks whether the institution can do what the law requires.
 Are there enough trained people?
 Are the forms understandable?
 Does the software work?
 Are records accurate?
 Are offices reachable?
 Are deadlines realistic?
 Are fraud controls balanced against access?
 Are appeals meaningful?
 A policy without administrative capacity is a public fiction.

 Reciprocity tests the citizen's experience.
-If you were elderly, disabled, poor, busy, rural, nontechnical, non-English-speaking, wrongly denied, or afraid of retaliation, could you navigate the system?
+If you were elderly, disabled, poor, busy, rural, nontechnical, non-English-speaking, wrongly denied, or afraid of retaliation, could you use the system without being defeated by it?
 If you were an administrator, would the rules be clear enough to apply fairly?
 If you were a taxpayer, would the process seem disciplined rather than wasteful?

 Lawfulness matters because administrators often hold practical power.
 They approve, deny, delay, inspect, cite, license, sanction, and interpret.
 Even small offices can control people's time, money, movement, and livelihood.
 Discretion should be guided by law, policy, training, review, and records.
 A clerk's mood should not become government policy.